The entry point to Unity AR —— AR Session

 B -. transform .-> T

-[Optional] EasyAR session and AR Foundation session
+[Optional] EasyAR session vs AR Foundation session

 flowchart TD